-The HPV vaccination consists of several individual vaccinations.
-Girls and boys up to 14 years of age receive the HPV vaccination in two individual vaccinations at least five months apart.
+HPV vaccination consists of several individual vaccinations.
+Girls and boys from 9 to 14 years of age receive the HPV vaccination in two individual vaccinations at least five months apart.
 Three individual vaccinations are necessary from the age of 15 or if the vaccination interval is too short.
-The currently available vaccines are usually inoculated into the muscles of the upper arm.
-For the complete vaccination protection, it is important to also receive all scheduled doses of a vaccine!
+The vaccines currently available are usually injected into the muscles of the upper arm.
+For complete vaccination protection, it is important to also receive all scheduled doses of a vaccine!